em0n-1337/Burp-Suite/README.md

 git clone https://git.suckless.org/wmname
 ```

 Open terminal and make those files and then type ```wmname LG3D```.
-Now we are good to go, launch burpsuite and hack :) websites
+Now we are good to go, launch burpsuite from the application launcher and hack :) websites

+**NOTE: Once BurpSuite is installed and activated, there is no need to run loader.jar file again.
+BurpSuite can be accessed from the application launcher**